 In January 2016 the Museum was pleased to announce that we have secured a long term loan of the cockpit from a Vickers VC10 XV106 which was an RAF C1K Tanker and Transport Aircraft, with thanks from Gary Spoors of GJD Services.
 The cockpit is now located close to our Vulcan XM603.
+The VC10 has been prepared for exhibition by members and was opened for public tours in August 2017.

 When in the mid 1980s British Aerospace announced the closure of the Weybridge site in London the Woodford Design Team were seen as the natural organisation to take over the Design Authority of the VC10.
 This was because of the proven pedigree in integrating Air to Air refuelling systems on the Victor and Vulcan tanker aircraft.